Nectivio/65C02-Tool/README.md

 e010: 30 fb 8d 02 c1 a9 06 2c  00 c1 30 fb 8d 00 c1 2c
 ```

-Unlike when using an EEPROM programmer, the PROM is still in the circut, therefore any existing hardware address decoding is still applied to the <span style="text-decoration:overline">CS</span> (Chip Select) pin of the PROM.
-If you have a 28C256 EEPROM with hardware address decoding mapping it to $8000 - $FFFF, you start reading the first byte of the PROM with the command ```readprom 0x8000 32``.
+Unlike when using an EEPROM programmer, the EEPROM is still in the circut and therefore any existing hardware address decoding is still applied to the <span style="text-decoration:overline">CS</span> chip select pin of the EEPROM.
+If you have a 28C256 EEPROM with hardware address decoding mapping it to $8000 - $FFFF, you start reading the first 32 bytes of the EEPROM with the command ```readprom 0x8000 32```.
 Where as when using an EEPROM programmer this would be address 0x0000 instead.

 ### Reseting the 65C02 computer